 Election of Caucus Executive Committee Members will occur prior to the Annual Meeting of the Caucus.

-Executive Committee Nominees must consent to being added to the ballot.
+Executive Committee Nominees must consent to being on the ballot.

-EC Members are elected by a simple majority of the eligible voting caucus members.
+Executive Committee members are elected by a simple majority of the voting caucus members.

-No one can serve in more than one Executive Committee position at a time.

-Special elections can occur, as needed, for vacant positions

-Upon either the removal of an officer or the inability of an officer to complete their term of office, and if no officer-elect is available, the Caucus Chair shall designate another Caucus member for the remainder of the vacated term.
+Upon either the removal of an elected officer, the inability of an officer to complete their term of office, or the inability to identify a nominee, and if no officer-elect is available, the Caucus Chair shall designate another Caucus member for the remainder of the vacated term.

+The Caucus Chair may not appoint anyone to the position of Chair-Elect.

-The Caucus will retain the right to hold a special election to fill the vacated position.
+The Caucus retains the right to hold a special election to fill the vacated position.
 The special election shall be only for the remainder of the vacated term.

 Article VII.
 Executive Committee Members Duties and Terms of Office